w3c/svgwg/master/paths.md

   segment are not joined but instead are each capped using the current value of <a href="painting.html#StrokeLinecapProperty"><span class="prop-name">‘stroke-linecap’</span></a>.
-  At the end of the command, the new current point is set to the initial point of the current subpath.</p>
+  At the end of the command, the new current point is set to the initial point of the current subpath.

 <table class="PathDataTable">
   <tr>